scorum/scorum/doc/advertising-budget-details.md

 <a name="advstartendsameblock"></a>

-## What if budget's start_time equal deadline (start and end are within same block)?
+## What if budget's start_time equals deadline (start and end are within same block)?

 First of all this is a valid case and budget will be created.